BURNOUT FACTORS: RISK AND PREVENTION

 Content Creators vs Platforms

-A lot value-based conflict between creators and platforms is how platforms enact their values.
+A lot of value-based conflict between creators and platforms is how platforms enact their values.
 This is more than just expressing platform values in a blog post – it’s about the organization consistently and continuously acting in line with the stated values.
 Even if a content platform expresses values that match yours (e.g. inclusion, diversity, etc), if the day-to-day decisions of the platform don’t align with their stated values, it can contribute to creator burnout.

 Protect Your Valuables